 Clinical signs and symptoms may include fever, aches, fatigue, and a distinctive rash (pictured).
 More serious symptoms can result from delayed or inadequate treatment.

-Learn more from the Delaware Division of Public Health.
+Learn more about lyme disease from the Delaware Division of Public Health.

 The main vector of Ehrlichia bacteria in Delaware is the lone star tick (Amblyomma americanum).